maxmalkin/campusmap/README.md

-Campus map of UW Bothell.
+Campus map of UW Bothell, including a staff directory search with office hours.